 The health benefits of beans for babies include:

-Some beans, like chickpeas, are rich in protein and fibre.
-Studies prove that they help reduce appetite and promote a feeling of fullness.
+Some beans, like chickpeas, are rich in protein and fibre, and promote a feeling of fullness.
 This can prevent overfeeding when giving them to your baby.

 2. Improve Digestion